msteffan/fundamentals/02_chapter/08_cheatsheet.md

 # Git Cheat Sheet

+####Git
+* An open source program for tracking changes in text files.
+It was written by the author of the Linux operating system, and is the core technology that GitHub, the social and user interface, is built on top of.

+####Commit
+* An individual change to a file (or set of files).
+* It's like when you save a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
+* Commits usually contain a commit message which is a brief description of what changes were made.
+* *Synonyms*: a revision

+####Diff
+* A diff is the difference in changes between two commits, or saved changes.
+* The diff will visually describe what was added or removed from a file since its last commit.

+####Remote
+* The version of something that is hosted on a server, most likely GitHub.com.
+It can be connected to local clones so that changes can be synced.

+####Repository
+* The most basic element of Git.
+* A repository is a project's folder, containing all of the project files (including documentation), and stores each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.

+####Fork
+* A personal copy of another user's repository that lives on your account.
+* Forks allow you to freely make changes to a project without affecting the original.
+* Forks remain attached to the original, allowing you to submit a pull request to the original's author to update with your changes.

+####Clone
+* A copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
+* With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
+* It is, however, connected to the remote version so that changes can be synced between the two.
+* You can push your local changes to the remote to keep them synced when you're online.

+####Push
+* Pushing refers to sending your committed changes to a remote repository such as GitHub.com.
+* For instance, if you change something locally, you'd want to then push those changes so that others may access them.

 Command | Description
 ---|---
 `git init` | Tells Git to start monitoring the current folder you're in.
 In other words, for my working directory, create a new "timeline" where we can manage our source code.